Do you want to learn more about plants, growing things, and gardening?

 Beyond the classroom sessions, you will complete seventy (70) volunteer educational service hours.
 The volunteer period is both service to the community and the practicum part of Master Gardener training.
 You will work in the Plant Clinic helping answer questions from the public, propagate plants in the greenhouse, maintain demonstration gardens, teach children gardening skills or many other volunteer opportunities.

-Download the registration form here, (New online registration coming soon!)or contact Rhianna Simes, Master Gardener Coordinator at the Southern Oregon Research and Extension Center at 541-776-7371, or send us an email with your question.
-You can also choose to pay on line.
+Registration here, (New online registration) or contact Rhianna Simes, Master Gardener Coordinator at the Southern Oregon Research and Extension Center at 541-776-7371, or send us an email with your question.